mihirchronicles/code-encyclopedia/README.md

 (elements.map(({length}) => length))
 ```

-Above is an altered version of the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) JavaScript Demo, where you will find a wealth of information on what fat arrows can do for you.
 The first function in the list is written without fat arrows.
 The last three functions are variations of the first function, showing how fat arrows can be used to write shorter function expressions, and therefore less code.
-You will need a code compiler like [Babel](https://babeljs.io/) to compile fat arrows into ES5 syntax so older browsers can use your JavaScript.
+You will need a code compiler like [Babel](https://babeljs.io/) to compile fat arrows into ES5 syntax so older browsers can use ES6 JavaScript.

 There are a _lot_ of resources that try explaining this syntax.
-Try Wes Bos's [introduction](https://wesbos.com/arrow-functions/) for a start.
-This is complicated subject matter, though, so I suggest searching around for different posts, reading a few and finding ones that make most sense to you.
+Wes Bos's [introduction](https://wesbos.com/arrow-functions/) or [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are great resources to get started.

 ### Psuedo Selectors

-I only just found out that `::before` (`:before`) and `::after` (`:after`) are pseudo elements, which are different from pseudo classes.
+`::before` (`:before`) and `::after` (`:after`) are pseudo elements, which are different from pseudo classes.
 Both of these are grouped under pseudo selectors.
 I like this quote from MDN ~

 > Even the most skilled web developers are still amazed by what's possible using selectors.

-pseudo selectors are only two types of selectors.
+Pseudo selectors are only two types of selectors.
 The others are: simple selectors, attribute selectors, multiple selectors and combinators.
 All of these help us to target and style HTML elements.
 So, pseudo selectors include both pseudo elements and pseudo classes.
 They are added to the end of other selectors, and don't apply to whole elements, only parts of them.

 The pseudo classes (e.g. `:hover`, `:focus`, and `:nth-of-type()` - plus 38 others) style elements in a _certain state_.

-The pseudo elements (e.g. `::after`, `::before`, and `::first-letter` - plus 3 others, not including experimental ones) apparently need `::` rather than `:`, although I've used them with only one.
+The pseudo elements (e.g. `::after`, `::before`, and `::first-letter` - plus 3 others, not including experimental ones) apparently need `::` rather than `:`.
 These don't depend on the state of an element.

-See this [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Pseudo-classes_and_pseudo-elements) page for great examples and to use their awesome active learning playground (I did and it was great for learning)!
+[MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Pseudo-classes_and_pseudo-elements) page has great examples and learning playground to learn the topic.

 ### Strings

+This list is meant as a quick and basic introduction to JavaScript strings.

 *   A sequence containing some letters, numbers or symbols.
 *   Have available methods and properties.